-1. PUBLICLY DISCLOSED FINANCIAL INFORMATION
+PUBLICLY DISCLOSED FINANCIAL INFORMATION

-- (a) The Committee shall review and recommend for approval by the Board, before release to the public: - i. audited annual consolidated financial statements, in conjunction with the report of the external auditors; - ii. all public disclosure documents containing audited or unaudited financial information, including any prospectus, the annual information form and management's discussion and analysis of financial condition and results of operations unless otherwise directed in these Terms. - (b) The Committee shall review and approve before release to the public the unaudited interim condensed consolidated financial statements. - (c) The Committee shall review any report that accompanies published consolidated financial statements (to the extent such a report discusses financial condition or operating results) for consistency of disclosure with the consolidated financial statements themselves. - (d) In its review of the consolidated financial statements, the Committee should obtain an explanation from management of all significant variances between comparative reporting periods and an explanation from management for items that vary from expected or budgeted amounts as well as from previous reporting periods.
+The Committee shall review and recommend for approval by the Board, before release to the public: (a) audited annual consolidated financial statements, in conjunction with the report of the external auditors and (b) all public disclosure documents containing audited or unaudited financial information, including any prospectus, the annual information form and management's discussion and analysis of financial condition and results of operations unless otherwise directed in these Terms.

+The Committee shall review and approve before release to the public the unaudited interim condensed consolidated financial statements.

+The Committee shall review any report that accompanies published consolidated financial statements (to the extent such a report discusses financial condition or operating results) for consistency of disclosure with the consolidated financial statements themselves.

+In its review of the consolidated financial statements, the Committee should obtain an explanation from management of all significant variances between comparative reporting periods and an explanation from management for items that vary from expected or budgeted amounts as well as from previous reporting periods.

-2. FINANCIAL REPORTING AND ACCOUNTING TRENDS
+FINANCIAL REPORTING AND ACCOUNTING TRENDS

-- i. review and assess the effectiveness of accounting policies and practices concerning financial reporting; - ii. review with management and with the external auditors any proposed changes in major accounting policies, the presentation and impact of significant risks and uncertainties, and key estimates and judgments of management that may be material to financial reporting; - iii. question management and the external auditors regarding significant financial reporting issues discussed and the method of resolution; and - iv. review all general accounting trends and issues of accounting policy, standards and practices that affect or may affect the Company.
+- · review and assess the effectiveness of accounting policies and practices concerning financial reporting; - review with management and with the external auditors any proposed changes in major accounting policies, the presentation and impact of significant risks and uncertainties, and key estimates and judgments of management that may be material to financial reporting; - question management and the external auditors regarding significant financial reporting issues discussed and the method of resolution; - review all general accounting trends and issues of accounting policy, standards and practices that affect or may affect the Company.

-3. INTERNAL CONTROLS
+INTERNAL CONTROLS

-- (a) The Committee shall assess the adequacy and effectiveness of internal controls over the accounting and financial reporting systems, with particular emphasis on controls over computerized systems. - (b) The Committee shall review: - i. the evaluation of internal controls by the external auditors, together with management's response; - ii. the report issued by the internal auditor and management's response and subsequent follow-up to any identified weakness: - iii. the working relationship between the internal and external auditors and management; and - iv. the appointments of the Chief Financial Officer (CFO) and any key financial executives involved in the financial reporting process.
+The Committee shall assess the adequacy and effectiveness of internal controls over the accounting and financial reporting systems, with particular emphasis on controls over computerized systems.

+The Committee shall review:

+- the evaluation of internal controls by the external auditors, together with management's response; - the report issued by the internal auditor and management's response and subsequent follow-up to any identified weakness; - the working relationship between the internal and external auditors and management; - the appointments of the Chief Financial Officer (CFO) and any key financial executives involved in the financial reporting process.

-4. INTERNAL AUDIT
+INTERNAL AUDIT

-- i. review the terms of reference and annual objectives of the internal auditor; - ii. review the adequacy of the Company's internal audit resources; and - iii. ensure the internal auditor has ongoing access to the Chair of the Committee as well as all officers of the Company, particularly the Chairman of the Board and the Chief Executive Officer (CEO).
+- review the terms of reference and annual objectives of the internal auditor; - review the adequacy of the Company's internal audit resources; - ensure the internal auditor has ongoing access to the Chair of the Committee as well as officers of the Company, particularly the Chairman of the Board and the Chief Executive Officer (CEO).

-5. EXTERNAL AUDITORS
+EXTERNAL AUDITORS